Eperty123/RPCS3Updater/Readme.md

 If non existent the launcher will keep updating your build even if it's the latest!
 So make sure you start RPCS3 atleast once.
 This is the current way of keeping track of builds.
 I may change this in the future.

 # Notes
-Icon is from Iconarchive.com.
-Icon goes to it respective owner.
+Icon is from Iconarchive.com and credits goes to its respective owner.